Certificate In Entrepreneurship

 - Attend 3 entrepreneurship events, workshops or visits organized by IFE.

-- Write a 3- to 5-page reflection paper.
+- Write a 3- to 5-page reflection paper OR attend the JCU Weekend of Startups.

 The Certificate is open to all degree seeking and visiting students, from any major, whether they already have a business/entrepreneurial background or not.